-The DDA
+The DDA has hired a Quality Improvement Organization (QIO) Contractor to conduct post-payment utilization reviews of claims to ensure the integrity of payments made for Waiver program services.
+These utilization reviews are to verify that the hours of service and the actual service for which the DDA has contracted and/or paid for were provided to the participant.
+The reviews will consist of reviewing provider furnished documentation to justify that the service was rendered and that the provider's support hours were utilized as described in the participant's Person-Centered Plan (PCP)

-is hiringhas hired a Quality Improvement Organization (QIO) Contractor to conduct post-payment utilization reviews of claims to ensure the integrity of payments made for Waiver program services.
-These utilization reviews are to verify that the hours of service and the actual service for which the DDA has contracted and/or paid for were actually provided to the participant.
-The reviews will consist of reviewing provider furnished documentation to justify that the service was rendered and that the provider's support hours were utilized as described in the participant's Person-Centered Plan (PCP), and Service Funding Plan (SFP) or and Detailed Service Authorization (DSA) in LTSSMaryland.
+) and Detailed Service Authorization (DSA) in LTSSMaryland.
 This review will apply to both traditional (agency-directed) and self-directed services delivery models.